-- Mince the garlic, dice the onion, slice the celery, and slice the carrots into thin rounds.
+- Mince the garlic, dice the onion, slice the celery, and peel and slice the carrots.
 Add the olive oil, garlic, onion, celery, and carrots to a large (5qt or larger) slow cooker.

-- Sort through the beans and remove any debris or stones.
-Give them a quick rinse and then add them to the slow cooker, along with the bay leaf, rosemary, thyme, paprika, and some freshly cracked pepper.
+- Give the beans a quick rinse in a colander and then add them to the slow cooker, along with the bay leaf, rosemary, thyme, paprika, and some freshly cracked pepper.

-- Add SIX CUPS of water to the slow cooker and stir to combine the ingredients.
-Place the lid on the slow cooker and cook for 8 hours on low or on high for 4-5 hours.
+- Add six cups of water to the slow cooker and stir to combine the ingredients.
+Place the lid on the slow cooker and cook on low for 8-9 hours or on high for 4-5 hours.